Skip to contents

 mutualRank_mode

-a character string indicating whether to rank based on "signed" or "unsigned" (default) correlation values.
-In the "unsigned" mode, only the level of a correlation value is important and not its sign (the function ranks the absolutes of correlations).
-Options are "unsigned", and "signed".
+a character string indicating whether to rank based on `"signed"` or `"unsigned"` (default) correlation values.
+In the `"unsigned"` mode, only the level of a correlation value is important and not its sign; therefore, the function ranks the absolute values of correlations.
+Options are `"unsigned"` and `"signed"`.

 pvalue